 Highest and Lowest Turnout

 Voter turnout rises and falls with the type of election.
 Turnout has also tended to increase over the years as more people have won the right to vote and as Johnson County's population has grown.
-The best way to look at turnout is to compare similar elections.
+Most of the records listed below look at the total number of voters rather than a percentage of registered voters.
+Percentage turnout is hard to compare across decades, as laws regarding the registration and cancellation of voters have changed several times.

 The November 3, 2020 election was the sixth consecutive presidential year election in which Johnson County set a new turnout record, with 84,198 voters.
 Johnson County has set a turnout record in seven of the last eight presidential elections (the exception was 1996).